cagomezt/MSR2016/reviews/reviews.md

 As a summary, the newly added content is sufficient for the extension.
 This paper is well written.
 However, there are a few points needed to be clarified.
 - The authors should explicitly mention that this is an extension of their MSR paper.
 - Lack of discussion on findings described in Sections 4.4.1 and 4.4.2.
 What can we learn from the reported findings?
 Although there is a seperate discussion section (i.e., Sections 5.1.5 and 5.1.6), the two sections are just duplicate of Section 4.
 Findings are listed as Section 4 without deep discussions.
 The authors should revise Sections 5.1.5 and 5.1.6 to discuss what do their findings imply and how the R community benefits from their findings.
-- Page 10, ln14, ``Using the Chi-square test'', could you give more details on how the test is performed.
+- Page 10, ln14, "Using the Chi-square test", could you give more details on how the test is performed.
 For example, what is the input of the test?
-- Table 3, what the is criteria to determine ``the most significant differences'', i.e., numbers in bold.
+- Table 3, what the is criteria to determine 'the most significant differences', i.e., numbers in bold.
-- page 16, ln 35, ``find a better answer.
-As expected, two channels are better than one -- one channel might result in a better answer than the other''.
+- page 16, ln 35, "find a better answer.
+As expected, two channels are better than one -- one channel might result in a better answer than the other".
 Do you have any evidence?
 For example, is there any difference in the rate of successfully answered questions for each type of questions?
-- page 16, ln 41, ``Stack Overflow ... does not provide an environment to discuss the specifics of an answer''.
+- page 16, ln 41, "Stack Overflow ... does not provide an environment to discuss the specifics of an answer".
 The statement is not very accurate.
 Stack Overflow users can post comments under each question or each answer.
 - page 7, ln13 and page 9, ln23, do Table 1 and 2 show the statistics of all data since the creation of R-help mailing list and Stack Overflow?
 If so, another two tables are needed to show the statistics of the data used in the study, i.e., the data collected between 2008.9 to 2013.12 and between 2008.9 to 2016.9.
-- ``different individuals'' of R mailing list remains the same in Tables 1 and 2.
+- "different individuals" of R mailing list remains the same in Tables 1 and 2.
 Please check if there is a typo, or confirm that no new individuals use R mailing list between 2014.01 to 2016.9, or any other reason?
 - page 25, ln39 and page 19, ln32, the two numbers do not match, i.e., 33% and 32%.
 Please correct.